This Discussion channel is currently closed.

 Default_avatar

-Jordan Junkermeier about 8 years ago
+Jordan Junkermeier almost 9 years ago

 I respectfully but strongly encourage the members of the MN PUC to deny Xcel Energy's request for a rate increase because such a request is not warranted.
 This is yet another irrational attempt to push the financial burden of internal decisions onto consumers.
 It appears as though Xcel, among a multitude of other monopolizing companies, wastes no time pushing their abhorrent yearly rate increase requests, even though actual energy rates are rapidly declining everywhere you look.
 Don't be fooled people, this has little to do with alternative energies or new regulations.
 That's simply the facade that these companies use to push their rate increases.
 Remember, if we keep letting them get away with it, they'll keep doing it.
 I say again, please deny Xcel Energy's request.